Plasma-Paris/Plasma.WpfUtils/README.md

 }
 ```

-Suscribe to the service event and set the `CurrentMessageBox` from this events
+Suscribe to the service events and set the `CurrentMessageBox` for this events

 ```c#
 MessageBoxService _Service;